 Accessibility is MORE than just about adding ALT to images or ARIA to websites.
 It needs to be holistic.
 Accessibility is not something that is cool to talk about – if you are not willing to make your information accessible to more people with disabilities and disregard important feedback to improve, please don’t talk about accessibility.
 You need to actually walk the talk.

-If you are new to deafness and would like to make your aural information accessible, you can read about basic solutions and/or contact me for more answers to your questions and customized solutions.
+If you are new to deafness and would like to make your aural information accessible, contact us for consulting and training.